apache/doris/docs/en/docs/get-starting/get-starting.md

 >
 >Here you can leave it unconfigured, the default is doris-meta in your Doris FE installation directory.
 >
->If you have an SSD drive, it is recommended that you configure the directory here on the SSD to get better performance.
->
 >To configure the metadata directory separately, you need to create the directory you specify in advance

 ### Start FE